 If you are a tax preparer, you must:

 A condominium association that has validly elected to be treated as a partnership for New York City purposes, but files a corporate return (1120H) for federal purposes, generally should file its UBT return on paper.
 However, if the software permits it, the association may file its NYC-204 electronically and attach a PDF of its federal corporate return.

 Check your bank statement to see if it includes a NYC Tax Payment line item for the authorized amount.

 Yes.
-However, we have replaced signature authorization forms with four new forms, one for each tax type.
-We have also eliminated the requirement to include a signature form with the electronic filing.
+However, we have replaced the need for a signature authorization on the tax return itself with several electronic filing authorization forms.
 In lieu of a signature, the taxpayer enters a self-selected PIN, and keeps this form with their records.
 These forms are:

 The corporation or partnership needs to use tax preparation software approved by the NYC Department of Finance.
 See Approved Software Developers.